wearesimbol/simbol-server/README.md

 fn main() {
     let mut routes: Vec<Route> = Vec::new();
     routes.push(Route {
-            id: String::from("build"), // How to identify this route
-            url_path: String::from("/build/*"), // What part of the URL will this route be used for
+            mount_path: String::from("/build/"), // Mount path, referring to which part of the URL it takes care of
-            mount_path: String::from("/build/"), // Mount path
             relative_path: String::from("build"), // The actual relative path to the content from your project's root directory
     });
     routes.push(Route {
-        id: String::from("assets"),
-        url_path: String::from("/assets/*"),
-        prefix: String::from("/assets/"),
+        mount_path: String::from("/assets/"),
         relative_path: String::from("assets"),
     });
     let server = SimbolServer::new(String::from("../"), 3000, routes);